Dr. Corey E. Tarwater (Principal Investigator)

 Sam is intrigued by plant-animal interactions within changing forest ecosystems.
 Particularly, he is curious about how functional traits vary within communities composed of native and non-native species, and how novel species interactions accelerate or hinder invasion processes.
-For Sam's PhD research, he is studying the role of introduced game birds in seed dispersal networks of Hawaiian forests.
-Two non-native game bird species, the Kalij Pheasant and Erckel’s Francolin, are well established in forest habitat of Oahu, where all native seed dispersers are extinct.
-To explore whether these birds contribute to plant species invasion or conservation, Sam is investigating their diet, gut passage effects on seed condition, and movement ecology.
-This work is a part of the Hawaii VINE Project, a larger investigation of seed dispersal networks in novel ecosystems of Hawaii.
+For Sam's Ph.D. research, he is studying the role of introduced game birds in seed dispersal networks of Hawaiian forests.
+This work is part of the Hawaii VINE Project, a larger investigation of seed dispersal networks in novel ecosystems in Hawaii.

 Laura is interested in how the birds that follow army-ant swarms vary across the precipitation and fragmentation gradient in Panama (PLUMAS Project).
 She investigates how communities of army ant-followers vary across this gradient and what influences the costs and benefits of attending swarms.
 Although she began her MS research in January 2019, Laura has been working on the PLUMAS, Limbo, and VINE projects since 2014.
 Laura is from Medellin, Colombia.

 Elizabeth Howard (undergraduate student)

 Liz is a new student in the lab who just recently received a WRSP grant.
 Liz will be studying niches of birds that follow army ant swarms in Panama.
 Liz came to us from Omaha, Nebraska.

 Summer Holeman (undergraduate student)